Anastasia-Labs/payment-subscription/payment-subscription-design-specs/subscription-smart-contract.typ

     - Datum:

-      - updated_metadata: New metadata for the account
+      - updated_metadata: updated metadata for the account listed in @account-datum

     - Value: